-Caregiver stress can cause serious negative effects to your physical and mental health.
-One major source of stress is the caregiver financial burden.
-You do what’s necessary to help your older adult get the care they need.
+You do what’s necessary to help your loved one get the care they need.
 But that care often comes at a high cost.
-To reduce the financial burden, Vive Health shares 7 tips for saving money on caregiving expenses – which decreases the stress.
+To reduce the financial burden, Vive Health shares 7 tips to save on caregiving expenses, which can help decrease stress.

 Lost sleep.
 Back pain.
 Headaches.
 Anxiety.
 Does this sound familiar to you?